leonard-seydoux/cheese-ai-for-geosciences/lectures/slides.md

 <div>

-### Problem

-Automate the identification of objects in a lidar cloud from labeled subset.
+__Problem:__ automate the identification of objects in a lidar cloud from labeled subset.

-### Objectives

-Supervised learning, classification, non-linear models, multi-scale features.
+__Objectives:__ supervised learning, classification, non-linear models, multi-scale features.

 </div>
 <div>